Yesvantpur Junction railway station

 Yesvantpur Junction railway station also Yeshwanthapura Junction railway station (station code: YPR) is one of the three important stations which serves the city of Bangalore which is located in Yesvantpur locality.
 It is one of the developing stations of Bangalore created for reducing the rush at Bangalore City railway station.

 Location

-This station is located on the Bangalore–Pune & Bangalore–Hyderabad main lines.
-Being a main location, all trains bound towards Hubli & Hyderabad either originate from here or the ones from Bangalore City have a stop at this station.
+This station is located on the Bengaluru–Pune & Bengaluru–Hyderabad main lines.
+Being a main location, all trains bound towards Hubballi & Hyderabad either originate from here or the ones from KSR Bengaluru have a stop at this station.

-Direct trains to major Indian cities such as Delhi, Mumbai, Pune, Indore, Bhubaneswar, Bhopal, Gwalior, Jabalpur, Ajmer, Jaipur, Ayodhya, Gorakhpur, Lucknow, Chandigarh, Howrah, Chennai, Trivandrum, Kannur, Tumakuru, Ahmedabad, Pondicherry etc. also originate from Yeshwantpur.
+Direct trains to major Indian cities such as Delhi, Mumbai, Pune, Indore, Bhubaneswar, Bhopal, Gwalior, Jabalpur, Ajmer, Jaipur, Ayodhya, Gorakhpur, Lucknow, Chandigarh, Thiruvananthapuram, Mangaluru, Kannur, Kozhikode, Ahmedabad, Puducherry etc. also originate from Yeshwantpur.